mandi1267/mandi1267.github.io/sample-content.md

 permalink: /projects/
 ---

-This page is a work in progress.
-If you want additional information in the mean time, feel free to email me!
+If you want additional information on me or any of the projects here, feel free to email me!